sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/creating.md

 npm init @sourcegraph/extension
 ```

-Follow the prompts.
-When complete, you'll have the following files:
+Follow the prompts, and when complete, you'll have the following files:

 ```shell
 ├── README.md